JujuAdams/Vinyl/docs/5.0/Transposition.md

 &nbsp;

 Tuning sound effects to harmonise nicely with background music is a technique that designers regularly employ to tie a game's audio together.
-Vinyl allows for audio to track changes in pitch per label, asset, pattern, and instance.
+Vinyl allows for audio to track changes in pitch per label, asset, pattern, and voice.
 The entire system can also have a transposition applied to it - though the global transposition state only applies to sounds that are already being transposed (even if the local resultant transposition value is `0`).

 To this end, transposition can be enabled in multiple ways.
-A Vinyl instance will inherit transposition value additively from any labels for the instance, from assets and patterns, and the per-instance transposition value can be set by calling `VinylTransposeSet()`.
+A voice will inherit transposition value additively from any labels for the voice, from assets and patterns, and the per-voice transposition value can be set by calling `VinylTransposeSet()`.

 Generally speaking, you'll want to set your system-wide transposition based on the background music you're playing.
-Any instance that has inherited a non-`undefined` transposition (even if it's `0`) will then track along with the global transposition state, hopefully tracking along with the tonality of your background music.
+Any voice that has inherited a non-`undefined` transposition (even if it's `0`) will then track along with the global transposition state, hopefully tracking along with the tonality of your background music.

 &nbsp;